kyxap1/starred/README.md

 ## C# #

+- [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 - [NoCableLauncher](https://github.com/Maxx53/NoCableLauncher) - Rocksmith 2014 Launcher for playing without RealTone cable (nocable fix)
 - [superputty](https://github.com/jimradford/superputty) - The SuperPuTTY Window Manager for putty sessions
 - [VisualStudioUninstaller](https://github.com/Microsoft/VisualStudioUninstaller) - Visual Studio Uninstallation sometimes can be unreliable and often leave out a lot of unwanted artifacts.
 Visual Studio Uninstaller is designed to thoroughly and reliably remove these unwanted artifacts.